Walking in Bedfordshire

 Rural central Bedfordshire, stretching from the Georgian splendours of Woburn and Ampthill in the west to the old market towns of Sandy and Biggleswade in the east, is an area of gently rolling countryside peppered with woodland, heath and parkland.
 It is an area that has a celebrated past as seen through the architecture and landscape that exists today.
 It was a place to visit and live for many noted people including royalty, writers and musicians.
 It has also been home to rouge characters, not least Dick Turpin the famous highwayman, whose cave can be visited deep in the wooded countryside.

 Bedford is an elegant county town renowned for its lace-making, museums and galleries.
 John Bunyan, author of Pilgrim's Progress, lived here, as did US bandleader Glenn Miller during the Second World War.
-The River Great Ouse embankment and gardens in the centre of Bedford are very attractive and provide a relaxing place for office workers and visitors to enjoy a picnic lunch on warm summer days.
+The River Great Ouse embankment and gardens in the centre of Bedford are very attractive.

 Woburn - Woburn, situated in picturesque wooded countryside, is an historic village with thatched red and white brick cottages and several old inns.
 The Bedford Arms was formally a posting-house and has extensive stabling at the back.
 The village is often frequented by enthusiasts attracted by the Antique Market for which it is well known.
 Nearby is the famous Woburn Abbey, home to the Duke of Bedford, with its vast parkland containing a wide variety of deer and many other animals.
 The house has an astonishing collection of important paintings by artists such as Gainsborough, Rembrandt and Van Dyck.